-The Farmer’s Almanac, published since 1792, provides historical weather data for the United States back to 1945 on its website, based on records provided by the National Climatic Data Center.
-To find Old Farmer's Almanac weather history by date, enter your ZIP code and the month, day and year of your choice.
+The Old Farmer’s Almanac, published since 1792, provides historical weather data for the United States and Canada back through 1945 on its website, based on records provided by the National Climatic Data Center.
+To find Old Farmer's Almanac weather history by date, enter your ZIP code and the month, date and year of your choice.
 You can also find weather history by state or province.
 The results provide high, low and average temperatures, wind speed, precipitation and weather observations.
 The website also offers an enhanced weather history search that allows you to determine "typical" weather over a range of dates.

 Temperature History on Weather Underground

 Visit Weather Underground to search past weather reports (back through 1945) by city, zip code or airport code.
 You can choose from daily, weekly or monthly results.
 As well as maximum temperature, average temperature and minimum temperature, the results provide data on precipitation, wind, wind direction and gust.

 If you don't need to search too far back in time for weather information, AccuWeather provides archived daily temperature and precipitation records for about 2,500 weather stations across the United States, as well as many international weather stations.
 To look up past weather, enter your location in the search box on the home page.
 This provides current weather conditions for your area.
 Click on "Month" to find the high, low and average temperatures by month, back through January of the previous year.

 Claire is a writer and editor with 18 years' experience.
 She writes about science and health for a range of digital publications, including Reader's Digest, HealthCentral, Vice and Zocdoc.